 The Thermal Baths in Bursa and Çekirge

 On the west side of Bursa and in the village of Çekirge are hot spring baths containing sulfur and iron, whose fame has spread throughout the East.
-There is a total of six and the source of all of them is Mt.
+There are a total of six and the source of all of them is Mt.
 Olympus.
 The Large and Small Sulfurous and Yeni and Kaynarca thermal springs contain sulfur and their temperature is more than 80° C. The other two, Eski and Kara Mustafa baths, contain no sulfur and their temperature varies between 38°-57°.
 All the houses and hotels in Çekirge have hot springs water available.

-Once you return to the main road by car in about three minutes, you will pass among the houses and cemetaries on the skirts of the small foothills of Mt.
-Olympus (The pleasant path that leads up the slope will take you to the Tomb of the Sultan.), and, after traveling about twenty minutes, you will reach a small square at the entrance to Çekirge where shops and cafes are located.
+Once you return to the main road by car in about three minutes, you will pass among the houses and cemeteries on the skirts of the small foothills of Mt.
+Olympus (a.k.a Uludağ) (The pleasant path that leads up the slope will take you to the Tomb of the Sultan), and, after traveling about twenty minutes, you will reach a small square at the entrance of Çekirge where shops and cafes are located.
 On the north side of the square and somewhat below it, Sultan Murad I built the Eski Thermal Baths, whose architectural style is similar to that of Yeni Thermal Baths, with Byzantine materials.
 If you travel in a northwest direction from this square, at a somewhat elevated spot, you will encounter the Mosque of Murad I-also known as the Mosque of Gazi Hünkâr-which was built in 1365.